MicrosoftDocs/Viva/Viva/engage/eac-key-admin-roles-permissions.md

 >[!NOTE]
 >A Viva Engage license isn't required for an admin to configure Viva Engage (core or premium).
-Unlike Viva Engage users, Microsoft 365 Global administrators and Engage administrators are exempt from needing a Viva Engage Core or premium license to access the [Engage website](https://engage.cloud.microsoft), the Engage admin center, or legacy network admin center.
+Unlike Viva Engage users, Microsoft 365 Global administrators and Engage administrators are exempt from needing a Viva Engage Core or premium license to access the [Engage website](https://engage.cloud.microsoft), the Engage Admin center, or legacy network admin center.
 Other Viva Engage admin roles can also administer premium features without being assigned a premium license.

 *Select a role in the table to learn more about it.*